karthikstar/stock-screener/README.md

 - **Example 2: EPAM**
   - Buy-and-hold: **$10,000 → $5,015**
   - Algorithm: **$10,000 → $19,349** (+93.4%)
-  - **Result**: Significant outperformance compared to passive holding.
+  - **Result**: Significant outperformance compared to passive holding, which would have resulted in huge losses.

 ---